The Hike to Huayna Picchu Mountain:

 Climb Times (7 – 9 am or 9 – 11 pm?)

 There are pros and cons to both times.
 The 7 – 9 am time is a cooler time of the day, particularly during the dry season(April to November), when temperatures can get quite hot by the time the third group departs.
 However, in the rainy season(December to March), there is a higher possibility of encountering mist in the early mornings which can entirely obscure the view from the summit of Huayna Picchu.
 On a sunny day though, the early morning view is gorgeous.

 The trail to the mountain is quieter early in the morning.
 You do not have to contend with anyone coming down off the mountain and there is only a small group of persons at the mountaintop at any given time.

-We recommend the 2nd time slot as it gives you a chance to visit Machu Picchu before many visitors from Cusco arrive, also lower the possibility of encountering mist which can completely negate the purpose of hiking Huayna Picchu.
+We recommend the fourth time slot as it gives you a chance to visit Machu Picchu before many visitors from Cusco arrive, also lowers the possibility of encountering mist which can completely negate the purpose of hiking Huayna Picchu.
 In addition, by the time you hike down to Machu Picchu, many visitors have already left for lunch.